ChrisDud0257/AFINE/README.md

 ```

-Note that, your computaion results of MOS might be a slightly differen from us, since the MOS scores are derived using a convex optimization progress, but this is not a problem since the difference in results is very small.
+Note that, your computaion results of MOS might be a slightly different from us, since the MOS scores are derived using a convex optimization progress, but this is not a problem since the difference in results is very small.
 However, we still strongly recommand you to direcrly use the MOS scores provided by us.

 **The MOS score is varied in $(0, 100)$, the higher, the better.**